eclipse-tractusx/bpdm/docs/api/README.md

 to obtain BPNs and refined data.
 The [Sharing Member Guide](sharing-member-guide.md) covers that end to end: what the generic business partner format expects, how the process looks from the Gate, and what to send for the individual cases.

+### Dataspace Participants

+As a dataspace participant you want to resolve the BPNs you receive from other participants and read the golden records behind them.
+The [Dataspace Participant Guide](dataspace-participant-guide.md) covers that: what a golden record is, how legal entities, sites and addresses relate, how metadata fits in, and what to call for the individual cases.

 ### VAS Providers